anaskhan96/XKCD-Comic-Extension/README.md

 * Clone this repository to your local directory
 * Open Chrome Web Browser and type *chrome://extensions* in the address bar
 * Tick the *Developer mode* checkbox on the page
-* Choose the *Load unpacked extension...* option, naviagate to this repository and select the *extension* folder
+* Choose the *Load unpacked extension...* option, naviagate to and select this repository